Covid-19 Updates

 Access to Educational Records

 In accordance with University of Minnesota Board of Regents’ policies on access to student records, the University shall maintain the privacy of student education records.
 Student education records shall be disclosed only to the student, to persons within the University with a legitimate educational interest, to persons authorized by the student to receive the student’s education records, and to persons authorized to receive education records without the student’s consent.
-Some student information – name, dates of enrollment and registration status, college, class level, major, adviser, academic awards and honors received, and degrees earned – is considered directory information and is available to the public.
+Some student information – name, dates of enrollment, enrollment status, college, class level, major, adviser, academic awards and honors received, and degrees earned – is considered directory information and is available to the public.
 In addition to public records, anyone with a University internet ID and password can log into People Search to look up University members.
 By default, People Search shows the information included in your directory information, plus your University email address.
-Additionally, some of your information (mailing address, email address, telephone number) is designated as limited directory information which is made available to student groups, staff, and faculty at the University of Minnesota by request.
+Additionally, some of your information (mailing address, email address, telephone number, and University ID photos) is designated as limited directory information which is made available to student groups, staff, and faculty at the University of Minnesota by request.
 You can make your directory information private in the My Info tab of MyU at any time throughout your academic career.
 Students have the right to review their educational records and to challenge the contents of those records.
 More information on student records privacy and access can be found on the One Stop website.